 - 1. In reference to Design Guidelines for Multi-Unit Residential, Commercial and Industrial, paragraph 1.1.1, 1.1.2, 1.1.3, 1.5, 1.6.1, 3.3.2: - i.
 The form, massing, building articulation, features, and materials incorporated into the project's architectural approach provide coherence and unity in relation to existing place character and patterns of development.
 It has been sensitively designed to respond to its contexts, and to respect the character of the area that it is situated in.
 The project is situated across the street from Moss Rocks Park, upon which there is no urban development to which the project must respond.
-The property (zoned R1-MS) to the east has an articulated gable and valley roof and symmetrical street facing façade.
+The group home (zoned R1-MS) located on the adjacent property to the east has an articulated gable and valley roof and symmetrical street facing façade.
 It has larger massing and a higher maximum roof height than the proposal.
+Similar to the group home, another fourplex is located at 1461 May Street where the R-55 zoning has already been applied a few years ago.

-The duplex (zoned R-2) on the adjacent property to the west has a flat roof, and also presents a symmetrical street facing façade, dominated by two garages.
+The duplex at 1407/09 May Street (zoned R-2) on the adjacent property to the west has a flat roof and also presents a symmetrical street facing façade, dominated by two garages.
 Its maximum roof height is lower than the proposal's.
-The Stuart Monuments building located two properties west of the proposal, is a distinct building with placemaking value in the greater contexts of the neighbourhood, with ship lap siding and a gable roof oriented to Eberts Street.
+The Stuart Monuments building located two properties west of the proposal, is a distinct building with placemaking value in the greater context of the neighbourhood, with shiplap siding and a gable roof oriented to Eberts Street.